treeverse/lakeFS/README.md

 #### Partial Commits

-commiting a large changeset into the Merkle tree can be expensive as it requires scanning a large number of keys to build the new tree.
+committing a large change set into the Merkle tree can be expensive as it requires scanning a large number of keys to build the new tree.
-Looking at the common access patterns for data lakes, adjecent nodes are usually created together (i.e. many files in a few partitions).
+Looking at the common access patterns for data lakes, adjacent nodes are usually created together (i.e. many files in a few partitions).

 We can use this fact to optimize commit time by amortizing the cost of building a tree across write operations.